CoderFoundry/Notary/README.md

 # Notary
-Notary: A coding project for search through text in javascript
+Notary: A coding project for searching through text in javascript